keanteng/blueautomata/docs/functions.md

 # Package Functions 📦

-## Introduction
+## 0. Introduction
 Before using `blueautomata`, you must get 4 types of parameters for the function to make reference:

+=== "Parameters"
     - **Folder path**:
         - The folder storing all the raw data that you want to compile
     - **References file path**:
         - File containing all the company staff details
         - File containing list of abbreviations and their full name
     - **Search key**:
         - The name key that you used to identify the file category in your raw data folder
     - **Search code**:
         - The type of file characteristics that you stored in your raw data folder

-### Search Code Reference
+### 0.1 Search Code Reference

 In general, there are 7 types of search code: